dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1125: Pride in heritage promotes appreciation of diversity.
+### T1125: Pride in being Brazilian comes from culture and landscapes.

 |Support|
 |---|